levimatheri/myusica/README.md

 # myusica

-A Flutter application for connecting users to musicians to provide music for special occasions like weddings or Christmas parties.
+A Flutter application for connecting users to musicians in needs such as wedding music, musicals accompaniment, music lessons, etc.